PeaBrane/peapods/README.md

 # PeaPods: A python library for simulating spin systems

-The goal of this project is to build a comprehensive framework in Python for simulating spin systems with modern efficient Monte-Carlo methods.
+The goal of this project is to build a complete framework in Python for simulating spin systems with modern efficient Monte-Carlo methods.
 The implementation aims to balance between performance (for both development and usage) and simplicity.

 Currently, only Ising ferromagnets and spin-glasses are supported, but development for other spin classes (Potts, clock, and O(N) models) are planned, including their quantum counterparts.

+## Dependencies (numba)

+The required dependencies should come with any standard Python installations.
+However, it is highly recommended that you install Numba for efficient simulation.
+Simply create a new python environment and do:

+`pip install numba`

+## Contribution

 This is an open-source project, so everyone is welcomed to contribute!

-Please contact me at yrpei@ucsd.edu if you wish to be a part of this project.
+Please open an issue if you spotted a bug or suggest any feature enhancements.
+Submit a pull request if appropriate.
+Alternatively, contact me at yrpei@ucsd.edu if you wish to be a contributor to this project.